 Residents of countries (besides the US and UK) in which hydro-fracking is planned or already underway are encouraged to hold preliminary Mini-tribunals on the human rights dimensions of fracking in their country.
-Witness accounts, other evidence, arguments and findings from that Mini-tribunal can then be made available to the plenary hearings held in the US and UK in October 2017.
+Witness accounts, other evidence, arguments and findings from that Mini-tribunal can then be made available to the plenary hearings held in late 2017 or early 2018.

 Mini-tribunals will address the question: Does sufficient evidence exist to indict your State on charges of failing to protect the human rights of persons impacted by fracking?